Skip to main content

 How many LTL carriers should you compare?

-Comparing two or three carriers instead of the full market typically leaves an 8 to 18 percent rate gap on the table.
+Comparing two or three carriers instead of the full market typically leaves money on the table, because the cheapest carrier on your corridor is often one you never called.
 Midwest short-haul and regional lanes show the widest carrier-to-carrier variation, because terminal coverage differs so much from one carrier to the next.
-The practical rule: keep both national carriers and Midwest regionals in the comparison set — the regional with the best price on your corridor is often invisible to a national-only comparison.
+The practical rule: keep both national carriers and Midwest regionals in the comparison set, since the regional with the best price on your corridor is often invisible to a national-only comparison.

 Compare the full market, then keep the savings

-LanePilot queries 135 LTL carriers using your contracted rates, looks up freight class automatically from a plain-English shipment description, and ranks results by price, transit time, and your own lane performance — in under a minute, with no TMS to install.
+LanePilot pulls rates from your connected carriers using your contracted rates, looks up freight class automatically from a plain-English shipment description, and ranks results by price, transit time, and your own lane performance, in under a minute, with no TMS to install.
 After delivery, it audits every invoice against the original quote so the savings you found at booking do not leak back out in billing errors; the companion piece, How to Audit an LTL Freight Invoice, walks through that side.
 See LanePilot freight comparison to try it on a real lane.

 LanePilot